 Opportunities for growth within Malvern Borough are limited.
-The plan needs to ensure that existing commercial and industrial land is efficiently developed and redeveloped in a manner that reinforces the character of the Borough's natural and built environments, while supporting the stable tax base that support the high quality of life that Malvern Borough residents continue to expect.
+The plan needs to ensure that existing commercial and industrial land is efficiently developed and redeveloped in a manner that reinforces the character of the Borough's natural and built environments, while maintaining the stable tax base that support the high quality of life that Malvern Borough residents continue to expect.

-- 1. Review the zoning ordinance to ensure that uses, area and bulk, and performance standards reflect the current vision for the downtown and evolving trends in commercial districts.
-Such amendments could include: - a. address how property owners and/or retailers can provide outdoor dining, sponsor food trucks, or host pop-up shops or events.
-As an alternative these uses could be addressed through stand-alone ordinances that allow for greater flexibility and review times; - commercial districts; and absolutey not !!
-This option was rejected by the vast majority of survey respondents.
-If this remains, please make sure it is discussed at the upcoming CPTF meeting. - address the potential for evolving uses such as maker spaces, breweries, and artisan studios. - Continue to support and coordinate with the Malvern Business and Professionals Association in its mission to promote businesses within and around Malvern Borough through community events. - 3.
+Review the zoning ordinance to ensure that uses, area and bulk, and performance standards reflect the current vision for the downtown and evolving trends in commercial districts.
+Such amendments could include:

+- a. address how property owners and/or retailers can provide outdoor dining, sponsor food trucks, or host pop-up shops or events.
+As an alternative these uses could be addressed through standalone ordinances that allow for greater flexibility and review times; - b. reevaluate the height of the C-1 district while reinforcing the maximum in other commercial districts; and c. address the potential for evolving uses such as maker spaces, breweries, and artisan studios.

+Continue to support and coordinate with the Malvern Business and Professionals Association in its mission to promote businesses within and around Malvern Borough through community events.

 Monitor the occupancy of the Malvern Business Park and if needed, consider small scale redevelopment as discussed within Future Land Use (Chapter 2) and in the Study for the Revitalization of Malvern.
-The borough should consider revisiting the concept plan, keeping in mind existing road conditions.
+The Borough should consider revisiting the concept plan, keeping in mind existing road conditions.
 Any redevelopment visible from King Street must meet the existing design guidelines within the Zoning Ordinance and be compatible with the height regulations.
-Recommend a rephrase.
-Ht regs should be revised for LI and L zones to accommodate higher bldgs as long as visibility from King St. Is not impacted.
-Some of these zones are 30, 40 ft lower than King, and some lots are very far away - 4.

 Monitor emerging opportunities for redevelopment along King Street, including but not limited to the Malvern Shopping Center, as further discussed in Future Land Use (chapter 2).

-Goal 2.
+Goal 3.2.
 Reinforce the identity and vitality of King Street as a thriving main street and community center.